Our Team

 Speech-Language Pathologist

 Jordan completed both her Bachelor of Science in Communication Sciences and Disorders and Master of Science in Speech-Language Pathology at Minot State University.
-She is a registered member with the Saskatchewan Association of Speech-Language Pathologists and Audiologists (SASLPA) and is certified with the American Speech-Language Hearing Association (ASHA).
+She is a registered member with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK) and is certified with the American Speech-Language Hearing Association (ASHA).

 Jordan has worked in the healthcare sector, but she has spent most of her career working in the education sector, particularly in rural communities.
 She has experience providing assessment and treatment to toddlers, preschool, and school-age clients.
 Jordan has supported children in many areas, including speech sound disorders, language development, early literacy and phonological awareness, and augmentative and alternative communication (AAC).
 Jordan is passionate about working with children and their families to achieve their communication goals.